Director Says What He Thinks Jane Foster Whispered in the Film

 The film stars Chris Hemsworth, Tessa Thompson, Natalie Portman, Christian Bale, Chris Pratt, Jaimie Alexander, Pom Klementieff, Dave Bautista, Karen Gillan, Sean Gunn and Vin Diesel.

-Thor: Love and Thunder is already showing in theaters and will be released in the future on Disney+.
+Thor: Love and Thunder is now showing in theaters and will be released in the future on Disney+.

-This post Thor 4: Director Says What You Think Jane Foster Whispered in the Movie was first published on the Cinema Observatory.